Skip to Main Content

 Peer-reviewed articles

-• An article that has been reviewed by a group of experts in the field, somtimes called a board of editors.
+A peer-reviewed article is one that has been reviewed by a body of “peers:” experts in the same field as the writer.

 Lengthy, in depth.
 Often includes tables, graphs, statistics.